Events & Webinars

 We are proud to continue E3: Engage, Educate, Empower, HeartLife’s webinar series designed to connect lived experience with trusted clinical expertise, all centered on the topics that matter most to our community.

-The session will conclude with a moderated Q&A, giving participants the opportunity to ask questions and engage directly with both perspectives.
+The session will conclude with a moderated Q&A, giving participants the opportunity to ask questions and engage directly with the speakers.

-Whether you are living with cardiovascular conditions, supporting someone who is, or looking to better understand how emerging technologies fit into heart care, this webinar offers education, insight, and empowerment you can take forward with confidence.
+Whether you are living with cardiovascular conditions, supporting someone who is, or looking to better understand your own heart health, this webinar offers education, insight, and empowerment you can take forward with confidence.

 Webinar Series